SRMSE/recruitment_2016/README.md

 - `SUCCESS`
 - `INFO`

-and store(append) those lines into seperate files. i.e a line with `ERROR` should be stored in the file `error.txt` and so on.
+and store(append) those lines into separate files. i.e a line with `ERROR` should be stored in the file `error.txt` and so on.

 ##### Task 3

-Install Hadoop (Single Node)(run all nodes and a screenshot of `jps`) and apache spark(screen shot when installation completed)
+Install Hadoop (Single Node)(run all nodes and a screenshot of `jps`) and apache-spark(screen shot when installation completed)

 ##### Task 4